Sexually transmitted infections (STIs) are infectious diseases spread through sexual

 Genital herpes.
 Genital herpes infections are caused by the herpes simplex virus (HSV).
 Symptoms may

-outbreak and reduce symptoms.
+an outbreak and reduce symptoms.

-of the heart and central nervous system.
-Syphilis infections can be treated with antibiotic
+nervous system may be seriously affected.
+Syphilis infections can be treated with

-STDs are on the rise, possibly due to more sexually active people who have multiple
+STIs are on the rise, possibly due to more sexually active people who have multiple

 sex partners during their lives.